 Dr. Renee McPherson is the University Director of the South Central CASC and an Associate Professor of Geography and Environmental Sustainability at the University of Oklahoma.
 Dr. McPherson’s background includes two B.S. degrees: Meteorology and Mathematics, as well as both M.S. and Ph.D. in Meteorology.
-Her research includes the societal and ecological impacts of climate variability and change, regional and applied climatology, mesoscale meteorology, land-air-vegetation interactions, surface observing systems, and applied meteorology.
 Prior to overseeing consortium-related activities at the South Central CASC, she was the State Climatologist of Oklahoma and Acting Director of the Oklahoma Climatological Survey.
-Before the degrees and outstanding contributions in her field, Dr. McPherson’s interest in meteorology was sparked after taking an introductory weather course as a sophomore in college.
-From there, it changed her entire career path.
-Outside of the world of weather and climatology, Dr. McPherson is a proud co-owner of the Green Bay Packers (Go Pack Go!) and received the honor of throwing out the first pitch of a Milwaukee Brewer game on her 16thbirthday.
+Outside of the world of weather and climatology, Dr. McPherson is a proud co-owner of the Green Bay Packers (Go Pack Go!).
+Learn more about Renee by checking out her video here.

-Dr. Mike Langston currently serves as the Deputy Director of the South Central CASC.
-Dr. Langston’s educational background includes a B.S in Wildlife Ecology from the Oklahoma State University (OSU), a M.S. in Ecology from the University of Central Florida and a Ph.D. in Environmental Science from OSU.
-Dr. Langston brings a diverse background to his current position with experience as the Assistant Director of the Oklahoma Water Resources Center, as well as 14 years of environmental research and consulting in Florida.
-His research interests and publications include: wastewater treatment in wetlands, threatened and endangered species, watershed management decisions, water policy, and the nexus of water and energy development.
+Dr. Mike Langston’s educational background includes a B.S in Wildlife Ecology from Oklahoma State University (OSU), a M.S. in Ecology from the University of Central Florida and a Ph.D. in Environmental Science from OSU.
 When Dr. Langston isn’t working with stakeholders, he can be found weightlifting, fishing, backpacking and spending time with his wife Jeri Fleming and their children and grandchildren.

 Financial Administrator & Office Manager